 Bavaani is the headteacher of Torriano Junior School in Camden.
 With an MA in Curriculum Studies and a recent outstanding Ofsted inspection, she has worked with Ofsted, HMI and Camden in sharing good practice on leadership and raising achievement through assessment and tracking of pupil progress.
 A trained Carnatic vocalist and bharatanatyam dancer, she was a member of the Singapore National Dance Company.
 Bavaani has had a long partnership with Akademi, as a perfomer in its early dance dramas and later as a dance teacher and workshop leader.

 Bobby Gudka, originally from Kenya, has worked within the Wealth Management sector for over 10 years.
 He was a founder member of the Citigold Wealth Management UK as well has having significant exposure to overseas emerging and NRI markets.
-He currently works as senior banker with Barclays Wealth.
+He currently works for Vestra Wealth.
 Bobby speaks over 7 languages including German, Hindi and Swahili.

 Additionally, Bobby has trained as a Sitarist under Ustad Basharat Khan of the Lucknow Gharana.
 He has been three times the winner of the Presidents Award for music in Kenya for outstanding musical contribution amongst others as well as having composed music for UK Film.
 He has had several chart successes in the UK as well as collaborating and working with artists including Toni Braxton, Britney Spears, Nitin Sawnhey and Akademi His performances have also seen him perform for many global dignitaries and royalty.

 In his spare time, Bobby is an avid supporter of the South Asian Art movement in the UK, and represents several charities as well as being a committee member of the Cultural Awareness Network and Charity network at Barlcays.
 He also has a penchant for extreme sport and has run several marathons